ZhongTheKong/read_right_project/README.md

     AZURE_SPEECH_KEY="AZURE SPEECH SERVICE KEY"
     AZURE_SPEECH_REGION="REGION"

+-When running the app for the first time, the app needs to set up a save file.
+You may have to open the app again if this is the case.
+If the app shows an error, please select the option to create a new save file.
 -When running the app, sign in as a student.
 Make an account and enter the required information.
 -Log in with your new account.
 -Click Go Practice to go to the practice screen.
 Or, you can sign out from here.